Dissacus: Locomotion

+A morphological study of limb bones of D. europaeus suggests this animal was digitigrade and more cursorial than is usually assumed for the genus.
 Analysis of the elbow joint shows it was specialized for extra flexion and extension, an adaptation usually found in running species; the amount of specialization is unusual for a Paleocene mammal.
 This does not mean Dissacus species were swift runners by modern standards, but that D. europaeus was more adapted for running than other mammals of its time.
 It may be part of a trend among early Cenozoic mammals toward developing more specialized bodies to fill different ecological niches.